Polar bonds and electronegativity

 Ionic bonding

-Ionic bonding involves the transfer of an electron from a metal to a non-metal.
-This results in the formation of ions with positive and negative charges.
-In the example shown below the metal sodium reacts with the non-metal chlorine to form sodium chloride.
+Ionic bonding involves the transfer of an electron from a metal to a non-metal atom, this results in the formation of ions with positive and negative charges.
+In the example shown below the metal sodium reacts with the non-metal chlorine to form the ionic compound sodium chloride.
 Here the metal sodium loses its outer shell 3s1 electron to chlorine.
 This means that the sodium atom forms a sodium ion with a charge of 1+.
-The non-metal chlorine gains an electron from the sodium and forms a chloride ion with an electron arrangement of 2,8,8 or 1s22s22p62s23p6.
+The non-metal chlorine gains an electron from the sodium and forms a chloride ion with an electron arrangement of 2,8,8 or an electron configuration of 1s22s22p62s23p6, this is outlined in the image below:

 The formation of the ionic compound sodium chloride from sodium metal and chlorine by elecron transfer from the sodium atom to the chlorine atom.